 The series is a great read on its own.
 If you'd like to extend the experience, check out the Companion Guides for the Sonrise Stable series for activities and additional horse information.

-The books are available for purchase individually or save by buying combo packs of 2, 5, or the whole series.
+The books are available for purchase individually or save by buying combo packs of 2, 4, 5, or the entire series.

 While learning to ride at Sonrise Stable, nine-year-old Rosie dreams of the horse shows she will win with her pony, Jet.
 Two years later, nothing is exactly the way Rosie planned it—she's riding a new pony, Scamper, and learning that life isn't always easy.
 But it's as Rosie reaches out to the new girl next door that she truly begins to see that God works all things together for good in our lives.

 Learn to draw Scamper with a drawing lesson by equine artist, Janet Griffin-Scott.
 The book also includes questions at the back of the book for discussion or journaling.

 Rosie and Scamper is available in full as a free ebook for readers to preview the series.

 Carrie can’t believe it—she has a horse of her own and is only weeks away from being adopted by the most loving family she’s ever known.
 But Bandit is harder to manage than she first imagined—and the adoption might not go as smoothly as she thought either.
 When a bad decision jeopardizes everything, Carrie learns what it means to be forgiven and truly loved.

 Learn to draw Sassy the mule with a drawing lesson by the illustrator, Janet Griffin-Scott.
 The book includes discussion questions at the back of the book.